lepz0r/owlphin/README.md

 ## Requirements

-- Nerd Font for icons (default font is FantasqueSansM Nerd Font)
+- Nerd Font for icons (default font is MonaspiceNe Nerd Font)
 - playerctl for music widget
 - sway or Hyprland for workspace & dynamic bar color